queeriouslabs/LoveDaresNot/docs/paper.md

 participant can now sum together those announced numbers to produce a final sum:
 -383 + 866 + 366 + -286 = 563.
 If this final sum is 0, then everyone responded
 `consense`, but if it's greater than 0, at least one person blocked.

+To do this in a way that is robust to attacks, each participant first broadcasts a commitment, in the form of a salted hash of their sum.
+Once all participants have broadcast a salted hash, they then broadcast the unhashed salted sum.
+Without this commitment step, the last participant to broadcast would know the overall result of the round before they transmit their sum, and thus can completely control the outcome of the consensus round by announcing whatever number they wish for their desired outcome.
+By sending commitments first, every participant must faithfully report their sum or be found out to be lying and trying to manipulate the outcome.

 This final summing step explains why earlier the numbers must sum to a positive
 integer: if negative integers were allowed, you could accidentally have two